MicrosoftDocs/customer-insights/ci-docs/data-unification-update-contacts.md

    - [Source fields](#edit-source-fields) to add entities or attributes or change attribute types.
    - [Duplicate records](#manage-deduplication-rules) to manage deduplication rules or merge preferences.
    - [Matching conditions](#manage-match-rules) to update matching rules across two or more entities.
    - [Unified customer fields](#manage-unified-fields) to combine or exclude fields.
-You can also group related profiles into clusters.
-   - Semantic mapping
+   - [Semantic mapping](#manage-semantic-mappings) to add semantic types to unified fields.
-   - Relationship
+   - [Relationships](#manage-the-contact-and-account-relationship) to add a relationship for a new entity.

 1. After making your changes, choose your next option: